data301-2020-winter1/course-project-group_6025/analysis/.ipynb_checkpoints/Milestone 2 Analyses-checkpoint.md

 1. Strategies with fewer plies are more commonly used
 2. Players with higher ratings are more likely to win
 3. Differences in ratings can influence what opening moves are likely to be employed.
-3. The colour one plays as is likely to influence the opening strategy one employs
+4. The colour one plays as is likely to influence the opening strategy one employs
+5. Time plays little role in the choice of ply